XlinCLab/multimodal-yolo/README.md

       - /path/to/your/pretrained/yolo/model:/yolo_model
 ```

-## Object recognition
-Then object positions can be detected in these video frames using the YOLO computer vision model.
-Ensure that the `docker-compose.detect.yml` has the right path to the weights for the model and the right path to your folder with the frames.

- To start detection, run the following two commands in the Terminal:
+Object positions can then be detected in these video frames using the specified pretrained YOLO computer vision model.
+To start detection, run the following two commands:

  ```bash
  docker compose -f docker-compose.detect.yml build